leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

       Mesh data files with some compression.

    Object
-      Simple, standard data-format for mesh data.
+      Simple, standard data format for mesh data.

 .. _bpy.ops.fluid.bake_all:
 .. _bpy.ops.fluid.free_all:

 Bake All, Free All
-   This option is only available when using the :ref:`Final <bpy.types.FluidDomainSettings.cache_type>` cache type. *Bake All* will run the simulation considering all parameters from the settings (i.e. it will bake all steps that can be baked individually with the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type at once).
+   This option is only available when using the :ref:`Final <bpy.types.FluidDomainSettings.cache_type>` cache type.
+   *Bake All* will run the simulation considering all parameters from the settings (i.e. it will bake all steps that can be baked individually with the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type at once).

    The progress will be displayed in the status bar.
-Pressing :kbd:`Esc` button will abort the simulation.
+Pressing :kbd:`Esc` will abort the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free All*.
-It is not possible to pause / resume a *Bake All* job as only the most essential cache files are stored on disk.
+   It is not possible to pause or resume a *Bake All* process as only the most essential cache files are stored on drive.

 .. _bpy.types.FluidDomainSettings.export_manta_script: